-Income from seminars, lectures, or teaching engagements sponsored by a Federal, state, or local government agency, an Institution of higher education as defined at 20 U.S.C.
+Income from seminars, lectures, or teaching engagements sponsored by a Federal, state, or local government agency, an Institution of higher education within the United States as defined at 20 U.S.C.
 1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education.
+This exclusion is limited to entities located within the United States, and therefore, when these interests are associated with the governments of another country, which includes local, provincial, or equivalent governments of another country (i.e., not within the United States) or foreign institutions of higher education, they must be disclosed.

-Income from service on advisory committees or review panels for a Federal, state, or local government agency, an Institution of higher education as defined at 20 U.S.C.
+Income from service on advisory committees or review panels for a Federal, state, or local government agency, an Institution of higher education within the United States as defined at 20 U.S.C.
 1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education.
+This exclusion is limited to entities located within the United States, and therefore, when these interests are associated with the governments of another country, which includes local, provincial, or equivalent governments of another country (i.e., not within the United States) or foreign institutions of higher education, they must be disclosed.